mysinmyc/dockerWorkspace/docs/VmTips.md

-##Allow inconming connections on hostonly interface
+##Allow incoming connections on hostonly interface

 To enable incoming connections on a specific interface at firewall level configure **ZONE=trusted** in **/etc/sysconfig/network-scripts/ifcfg-{devicename}**.
 It required netwrok restart